christinekaarde/MICCAI-review-thesis/WeeklyMeetings.md

 * Replace this text with a bullet point list of what you need help from Veronika on.
 * It's ok if your list is only one bullet point long!
 * Try to estimate how long each task will take.

 #### Any other topics

+Took Monday this week off, after coming home from Amsterdam late Sunday, so am planning to work on Saturday this week to make up for it

+### Date: 31 October 20222

+#### Who did you help this week?

+#### What helped you this week?

+#### What did you achieve?

+* Finished finding body parts/disease or task types for all articles
+* finished collecting all my data (I think)

+#### What did you struggle with?

+* Finding out where to go from here
+* how to visualise certain things, combining ethics graphs, grr!

+#### What would you like to work on next week?

+* create a plan of attack for final weeks
+* carry out that plan!

+#### Where do you need help from Veronika?

+#### Any other topics